Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 1. Create a display garbled circuit Visual Cryptography Display - Interstellar Book with an embedded one-time recovery code, encrypted with an AES key.
 2. The program token recovery file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
 3. Create an ad-hoc account matching the unique program token file.
-4. Call create_recovery on the recovery pallet to set up a recovery account specifying the ad hoc account.
+4. Call create_recovery on the recovery pallet to set up a recovery account specifying the related to the program token account.
-Note: Multiple program token recovery files can be created to be stored on different cloud services, each associated with an ad hoc account.
+Note: Multiple program token recovery files can be created to be stored on different cloud services, each associated with an account.

 ##### Initiate Recovery